EpistemicPolymath/opengoal-jak-movement-analysis/README.md

 ### 12/04/2022

 #### Learned GoalC Commands
-- (li) - connects the compiler to the running game
+- (lt) - connects the compiler to the running game
 - (reload) - restarts it (updates it)
 - (mi) - Builds all of the code in the game